I certainly have you covered with these delicious Butter Caramel Nougat Keto Protein Bars.

 Check the notes within the recipe for some substitutions.
 This recipe is far from rocket science.
 Add your own flavour combinations to change this up.
 Delicious with coffee added, or some of the Well Naturally Chocolate Raspberry Crisp.
 This recipe is totally suitable to freeze and great in the lunchboxes as well.

 If you are looking for a little support, a meal plan, new recipes with all macros done for you, then grab your own copy of Keto for Beginners NOW!
-At a crazy $7 and part 2 due out soon.
 This is a great sample of our Club Keto 365.
 Many of your questions answered, some great information and guidance, plus no guesswork for you.

 If you love this recipe let us know below how you went, what flavours you tried and how you shaped yours up.
 I hope you can hide it from everyone else in the house so it doesn’t get all gobbled up before you can enjoy that little piece from time to time.